 Tracey Stephenson – co-founder

-Tracey is our Joint Managing Director and has day-to-day responsibility for running the operational business.
+Tracey is our Joint Managing Director and is responsible for running the operational business.
 She began her career in marketing and tourism and managed a range of commercial units in universities and local authorities, latterly at Salford City Council.
-Tracey then worked as a marketing and sponsorship consultant for clients including the Harlem Globetrotters.
-She then set up Staying Cool with Paul.
-Tracey is a board member at Birmingham Museums Trust and a member of the Association of Serviced Apartment Providers (ASAP) Advisory Board.
+Tracey then worked as a marketing and sponsorship consultant for clients including the Harlem Globetrotters and the Triathlon World Cup.
+She set up Staying Cool with Paul, combining the best of their travel experiences.
+Tracey is a Trustee at Birmingham Museums Trust and non-executive director of its Trading Company and former chair of its Enterprise Board.
+She is also a member of Birmingham Chamber of Commerce’s Policy Committee and a member of UK Hospitality’s West Midlands regional committee.
+A former non-executive director and member of the Association of Serviced Apartment Providers (ASAP) Advisory Board.
+Tracey is studying part-time for a Diploma in Naturopathic Nutrition.

 Paul Taylor – co-founder

-Paul is our other Joint Managing Director who takes the lead on all things creative and design and manages the company’s development and growth strategy.
-Originally a media lawyer and board director of Granada TV/ITV, he then had a mid-life career change and re-discovered his creative roots and passion for design, returning to university to complete a degree in architecture at Manchester School of Architecture.
+Paul is our other Joint Managing Director who takes the lead on all things design, creative and property-related.
+He manages the company’s development and growth strategy.
+Originally a media lawyer and board director of Granada TV/ITV, he then had a career change and re-discovered his creative roots and passion for design, returning to university to complete a degree in architecture at Manchester School of Architecture.
 He subsequently undertook a number of property redevelopments before co-launching Staying Cool.
-Paul is a non-executive director of Manchester Digital Creative Assets Board.
+Paul was a non-executive director of Manchester Digital Creative Assets Board.

 Just some of our awards and ratings